Project Blueprint Board Leadership Training

-Selecting, Supporting and Evaluating the Chief Executive, March 26, 12-2 pm
+Selecting, Supporting and Evaluating the Chief Executive; Strategic Planning May 3, 9-12 pm

-Board Development and Operations, May 7 12-2 pm
+Board Development and Operations; Fiscal Responsibility May 10, 9-12 pm

 Nonprofit Board Speed Dating May 24, 3:00-5 pm *In person at Senior Services